mmcky/nyu-econ-370/README.md

 Please submit assignments to: econ370nyu@gmail.com as a Jupyter notebook with your solutions.

+For those that attended the Python Fundamentals Workshop.
+The solutions notebook has been posted to the ``notebooks`` folder.

 ### Updates

 * Updated Assignment #6 Question #3 [26th April 2016]
 * Posted Asset Pricing Lectures 3 and 4 [26th April 2016]
 * Posted Asset Pricing Homework - Assignment #6 [22nd April 2016]
+* Added python-fundamentals-workshop-solutions notebook
 * Updated working with data lecture [19th April 2016]
 * Posted Asset Pricing - Lecture 2 notes.
 [15th April 2016]
 * Posted a copy of the midterm exam.
 [13th April 2016]